sean-purcell/gbjit/README.md

 ---

 ### Register mapping
+- ah is a staging area, as is [rsp]
+- The LAHF representation of F is at [rsp + 0x01]
-- AF maps to al,ah (this one is a bit backwards, because the LAHF puts eflags in ah)
+- A maps to al (this one is a bit backwards, because the LAHF puts eflags in ah)
 - BC maps to bh,bl
 - DE maps to ch,cl
 - HL maps to dh,dl